History of mathematical notation: Mathematical logic and abstraction

+Upper indices are not exponents but are indices of coordinates, coefficients, or basis vectors.

-Albert Einstein, in 1916, introduced the Einstein notation which summed over a set of indexed terms in a formula, thus exerting notational brevity.
-Arnold Sommerfeld would create the contour integral sign in 1917.
-Also in 1917, Dimitry Mirimanoff proposes axiom of regularity.
+In 1917 Arnold Sommerfeld created the contour integral sign, and Dimitry Mirimanoff proposed the axiom of regularity.
 In 1919, Theodor Kaluza would solve general relativity equations using five dimensions, the results would have electromagnetic equations emerge.
 This would be published in 1921 in "Zum Unitätsproblem der Physik".
 In 1922, Abraham Fraenkel and Thoralf Skolem independently proposed replacing the axiom schema of specification with the axiom schema of replacement.
 Also in 1922, Zermelo–Fraenkel set theory was developed.
 In 1923, Steinmetz would publish Four Lectures on Relativity and Space.
-Around 1924, Jan Arnoldus Schouten would develop the modern notation and formalism for the Ricci calculus framework during the absolute differential calculus applications to general relativity and differential geometry in the early twentieth century.
-In 1925, Enrico Fermi would describe a system comprising many identical particles that obey the Pauli exclusion principle, afterwards developing a diffusion equation (Fermi age equation).
-In 1926, Oskar Klein would develop the Kaluza–Klein theory.
+Around 1924, Jan Arnoldus Schouten developed the modern notation and formalism for the Ricci calculus framework during the absolute differential calculus applications to general relativity and differential geometry in the early twentieth century.
+Ricci calculus constitutes the rules of index notation and manipulation for tensors and tensor fields.
+In 1925, Enrico Fermi described a system comprising many identical particles that obey the Pauli exclusion principle, afterwards developing a diffusion equation (Fermi age equation).
+In 1926, Oskar Klein develop the Kaluza–Klein theory.
 In 1928, Emil Artin abstracted ring theory with Artinian rings.
 In 1933, Andrey Kolmogorov introduces the Kolmogorov axioms.
 In 1937, Bruno de Finetti deduced the "operational subjective" concept.

 Mathematical symbolism

 Mathematical abstraction began as a process of extracting the underlying essence of a mathematical concept, removing any dependence on real world objects with which it might originally have been connected, and generalizing it so that it has wider applications or matching among other abstract descriptions of equivalent phenomena.
 Two abstract areas of modern mathematics are category theory and model theory.
-Bertrand Russell, said, "Ordinary language is totally unsuited for expressing what physics really asserts, since the words of everyday life are not sufficiently abstract.
-Only mathematics and mathematical logic can say as little as the physicist means to say".
-Though, one can substituted mathematics for real world objects, and wander off through equation after equation, and can build a concept structure which has no relation to reality.
+Bertrand Russell once said, "Ordinary language is totally unsuited for expressing what physics really asserts, since the words of everyday life are not sufficiently abstract.
+Only mathematics and mathematical logic can say as little as the physicist means to say."
+Though, one can substitute mathematics for real world objects, and wander off through equation after equation, and can build a concept structure which has no relation to reality.

-Symbolic logic studies the purely formal properties of strings of symbols.
-The interest in this area springs from two sources.
-First, the notation used in symbolic logic can be seen as representing the words used in philosophical logic.
-Second, the rules for manipulating symbols found in symbolic logic can be implemented on a computing machine.
-Symbolic logic is usually divided into two subfields, propositional logic and predicate logic.
-Other logics of interest include temporal logic, modal logic and fuzzy logic.
-The area of symbolic logic called propositional logic, also called propositional calculus, studies the properties of sentences formed from constants and logical operators.
-The corresponding logical operations are known, respectively, as conjunction, disjunction, material conditional, biconditional, and negation.
-These operators are denoted as keywords and by symbolic notation.